Hemshree/Greeting-App/README.md

 # Greeting-App

-It is a greeting kind of an application
+It is a greeting kind of an application which greets the user.